 Mitigation: Action/Control Responsibility Timeframe The contractor must take all appropriate and active measures to prevent erosion, especially wind and water erosion, resulting from operations and activities, specifically of storm water control measures to the satisfaction of the ECO/ER.
 During construction the contractor must protect areas susceptible to wind and water erosion, by installing all the necessary temporary and permanent works.
 Measures can include brush packing, anchovy net stabilisation, etc. Where required erosion protection measures must be installed.
 Aspects normally covered in construction contracts in terms of protection of works are standard and are not to be confused with those under environmental legislation.
-Contractor Construction and operational phase Development footprint must be minimised to ensure minimal disturbance.
-All areas disturbed during construction must be immediately rehabilitated and stabilised.
+Contractor Construction and operational phase construction must be immediately rehabilitated and stabilised.
 Create single access points to all construction sites to restrict trampling and erosion.
+Demarcate the development footprint area and stay within the area throughout the construction phase Contractor Construction phase Demarcate 1:100 year floodline area of the concrete stormwater channel along the southern border and maintain demarcation throughout the construction phase Contractor Construction phase Control access to roads and other areas to avoid disturbance of areas outside the development footprint.
+Contractor Construction phase Undertake dust suppression as needed.
+Contractor Construction phase Personnel should be restricted to the camp site and immediate construction areas only.
+Contractor Construction phase Undertake storm water management measures as required, with special attention to storm water management that may be required upslope.
+Contractor Construction phase Rehabilitate or stabilise eroded areas immediately to prevent increase in erosion.
+Contractor Construction phase

 Performance indicator All possible erosion impacts are controlled and rehabilitated.
-Monitoring This will be monitored by the ECO during site visits and recorded, Worldoning reported and proof included in the audit report to be submitted once , · · · · · · · · · · · · · · · · · · · construction is completed.
+Monitoring This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.